IamLiesa/blog_21moves/content/blog/downward-facing-dog-how-to-do-it-correctly.md

 headline = "Downward-Facing Dog: How to do it correctly"

 summary = "Though Downward-Facing Dog is propably the yoga pose you practice most often during class, it's still a pose that so many do wrong.
-That's why today's pose is all about the Downward-Facing Dog, how to do it correctly, what the common mistakes are and what variations are out there.
-I also share with you some beginners tips that have helped me a lot when I started doing yoga."
+That's why today's post is all about the Downward-Facing Dog: How to do it correctly, what the common mistakes are and what variations exsist out there.
+I also share with you some beginners alignment tips that have helped me a lot when I started doing yoga."

 +++